bulib/dataWebsite/manage/writing-a-dmp.md

 Managing your data allows you to:

-+ Comply with federal funding
++ Comply with federal funding requirements
 + Document your work and workflows
 + Facilitate the reuse and sharing of your data
 + Ensure your data is backed up